Elevator to the Gallows: Plot

 After the Benckers go to bed, Louis is caught by Horst attempting to steal the Mercedes, and Louis empties Julien's pistol into them.
 He and Véronique return to Véronique's apartment in Paris and Véronique persuades Louis to attempt suicide with her by taking phenobarbital pills.

-The police discover the French couple at the hotel registered as "Mr. and Mrs. Julien Tavernier" and find Julien's car, gun and raincoat next to the Benckers' corpses.
+The police discover the French couple at the hotel registered as "Mr. and Mrs. Julien Tavernier" and find Julien's car and gun next to the Benckers' corpses and Julien's raincoat in their stolen Mercedes.
 They search Julien's office, escorted by the security guard, and discover Simon's body.
-With the building's power back on, Julien escapes from the elevator unaware his picture is in the morning newspapers as a murder suspect and he's arrested at a cafe.
-Unable to convince the police he was stuck in the elevator, he is charged with the murder of the Benckers.
+Once the building's power is switched back on, Julien escapes from the elevator and goes to a cafe, unaware that he has been identified as a murder suspect in the morning newspapers.
+He is arrested and charged with the murder of the Benckers, unable to convince the police that he was trapped in the elevator all weekend.
+The rope he left attached to the balcony eventually falls loose on its own.

 Florence obtains Véronique's address from the florist and finds Véronique and Louis still alive.
 She accuses the drowsy couple of murdering the Benckers and calls the police with an anonymous tip.
 Louis believes he's gotten away with the murder when he sees Julien's picture in the paper, but Véronique reminds him of the roll of film.
 Louis rushes to the motel's photo lab, tailed by Florence, and is arrested on the spot.
 Inside the lab Commissaire Cherrier shows Florence the photos of her and Julien that have been developed and are now evidence against them.
 Cherrier informs Florence she will probably get a harsher sentence than Julien, and Florence replies she did it for love and believes she will one day be reunited with Julien.